A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in Double Gyre configuration

 \subsection{Kinetic and potential energy}

-We compute the kinetic energy (KE) and available potential energy (APE) (\ref{appendix:KE_APE}).
-We split the KE into the kinetic energy of the mean flow averaged over the last 10 years of the simulations (mean kinetic energy, MKE) and residual -- the eddy part (eddy kinetic energy, EKE), and similarly for APE with mean potential energy (MPE) and eddy potential energy (EPE).
+We compute the kinetic energy (KE) and available potential energy (APE) (\ref{appendix:KE_APE}) to address how the parameterizations affect the energy partitioning between these reservoirs.
+We further split each reservoir such that the KE is the sum of the mean kinetic energy (MKE), averaged over the last 10 years of the simulations, and the eddy kinetic energy (EKE).
+We similarly decompose the APE into the mean potential energy (MPE) and eddy potential energy (EPE).

-We compare the coarse models to the high-resolution model and its coarse-grained version (Figure \ref{fig:KE_PE}).
-The MKE and APE of the unparameterized model ($1/4^o$) are too large.
-However, the total kinetic energy (EKE+MKE) is only slightly underestimated and thus, the need for the backscatter parameterization in the Double Gyre configuration is relatively moderate.
+We compare the coarse-resolution models, with and without parameterizations, to the high-resolution model and its coarse-grained output (Figure \ref{fig:KE_PE}).
+The APE of the unparametrized model ($1/4^\circ$) is too large, and its KE is too low compared to the high-resolution simulation.
 The ZB20 parameterization improves (reduces) the APE, as expected from the mesoscale parameterization (Figure \ref{fig:KE_PE}(b)).
-However, due to the generation of numerical noise, the large-scale eddies are disrupted, and the KE is too low (Figure \ref{fig:KE_PE}(a)).
-Note that compared to the physical buoyancy parameterizations \cite{gent1990isopycnal}, reduction of APE appears indirectly through the change of the mean flow.
+However, due to the generation of numerical noise, the large-scale eddies are disrupted, and the total KE is too low (Figure \ref{fig:KE_PE}(a)).
+Note that compared to the physical buoyancy parameterizations \cite{gent1990isopycnal}, the reduction of APE by the ZB20 parameterization appears indirectly through the change of the mean state.
 Directly reducing the APE would require an additional parameterization in the thickness equation \cite{loose2023diagnosing}, which we omit here.
 The ZB20-Smooth parameterization improves (reduces) the APE but with little change to the KE; it also reduces the MKE in agreement with the high-resolution model (Figure \ref{fig:KE_PE}(a)).
-The backscatter parameterizations (ZB20-Reynolds, JH15 and GZ21) efficiently energize the flow: they increase the kinetic energy and reduce the MKE.
-However, they have little impact on the APE.
+The backscatter parameterizations (ZB20-Reynolds, JHAH15 and GZ21) efficiently energize the flow by increasing the KE.
+Additionally, they improve (reduce) the energy of the mean state (MKE and MPE).
+However, they are less accurate in predicting the APE than the ZB20-Smooth parameterization.